 Top 5 kitchen items for the home health medicine cabinet.
 Coconut Oil Toothpaste.
 I’ve been using bentonite clay and baking soda to brush my teeth with for years!

 I love the way my teeth feel after scrubbing them with my tooth powder.
 The thing is, my kids don’t really like to brush with my tooth powder.
+I’ve been working on making a coconut oil toothpaste that they would like.
 Coconut Oil Deodorant.
 Deodorant.

 All-Purpose Cleaner: Mix 1/2 cup vinegar and 1/4 cup baking soda (or 2 teaspoons borax) into 1/2 gallon (2 liters) water.
 Store and keep.
 Use for removal of water deposit stains on shower stall panels, bathroom chrome fixtures, windows, bathroom mirrors, etc. Non-toxic Home Cleaning & Care: Natural, Green, Eco-Friendly Solutions.
 Do It Yourself: Make Your Own Non-Toxic Household Cleaners #30DaysofGOOD.
 Things are easier said than done, or so the old adage goes, and we couldn't agree more.

 That's why we do 30 Days of GOOD (#30DaysofGOOD), a monthly attempt to live better.
 Our challenge for July?
 Do It Yourself.
 In our never-ending quest to conquer germs, dust balls, and soap scum, we have an arsenal of cleaning products at our disposal.
-We see the gleaming mirrors, spic-and-span floors and smell mint in the air and think, we did good.
-These products may eradicate messes with extreme prejudice, but they also leave a slew of chemicals inside your house.
 8 Must-Haves for a Nontoxic Cleaning Kit.
 Lemon juice is a powerful cleaner, no toxic ingredients included.

 Just because a store-bought "green" cleaner label makes claims of being natural or ecofriendly doesn't mean the contents match the message.
 According to research from the American Chemical Society, the truth behind green-cleaning product claims varies wildly, with some loaded with harmful petrochemical ingredients.
-How to Keep Your Home Clean Naturally.
+The authors measured the source of ingredients in more than a dozen liquid laundry detergents, hand soaps and dish soaps that advertised claims such as "natural" and "ecofriendly. " How to Keep Your Home Clean Naturally.
 How to Make Green Cleaning Recipes That Really Work.
 When we think of air pollution, we generally think of places like the LA freeway.